Staying Safe at Home & In The Office

 There are many different types of ingredients used in cleaning products to help them perform.
 For example, you may see solvents like ethanol, or preservatives, or chlorine bleach listed in a cleaning product’s ingredients.
 You can often find the ingredients listed on a product’s ingredients label or packaging.

-Are there toxic chemicals in cleaning products?
+Is there any toxic chemicals in household products?

 Any chemical, even water or oxygen, can be toxic if too much is ingested or absorbed into the body.
 The toxicity of a specific substance depends on a variety of factors, including how much of the substance a person is exposed to, how they are exposed, and for how long.

-While cleaning products are safe and effective, they must be handled appropriately to protect the health of consumers and their families.
+While many products are safe and effective, they must be handled appropriately to protect the health of consumers and their families.
 Users should follow all safe handling instructions on a product’s label before using a particular cleaning product.